MadMerick01/BolidesTheCutbyAbleMerick/README.md

 An **Extended Edition** is available via Patreon for players who want deeper strategic control and expanded systems, including features such as in-world purchasing of weapons ammo and equipment.
-New features tbc.
+New features.
+Constantly updated with new events

 Both editions are stable and supported.
 Patreon directly funds continued development and long-term expansion of the project.